-Food Allergy and Intolerance in Cats and Dogs
+Food Allergies & Intolerances in Cats & Dogs

-Food allergies and intolerances are two different conditions which often have similar symptoms.
-They are both examples of adverse food reactions, however food allergies involve the animal's immune system while food tolerances do not.
+Similar to humans, food allergies and intolerances in cats and dogs are two different conditions which often have similar symptoms.
+They are both examples of adverse food reactions, however food allergies involve the animal's immune system, while food tolerances do not.

 Diagnosis of Adverse Food Reactions

-• Novel protein diets include a single protein source which the pet has never eaten before and therefore hasn’t developed an allergy to.
+Novel protein diets include a single protein source your pet has never eaten before and therefore hasn’t developed an allergy to.
 Examples of novel proteins include duck, salmon, venison and whitefish, or even more exotic ingredients such as kangaroo.

-Food allergies and intolerances can be serious medical conditions, affecting the health and wellbeing of your pet, therefore it is always advisable to seek veterinary attention if you suspect these conditions.
-It is also important to read your pet’s food labels carefully.
-To understand your pet food labels please refer to our guide; UK Pet Food Labelling Factsheet.
+Food allergies and intolerances can be severe medical conditions affecting the health and well-being of your pet.
+Therefore it is always advisable to seek veterinary attention if you suspect these conditions.